Bahmni/bahmni-lite-e2e-tests/README.md

     In this command we are running the smoke test for `clinic`.
     If we want to run the regression test for clinics, we can use the following command `gauge run specs --env local -v -p --tags 'clinic & regression'`

+> It is not mandatory to include all run options in command, we can simply run the command `gauge run specs`, this will execute all the scenarios present under the `specs` directory against the default environment.

 > The HTML reports can be found in `./reports/html-report` after the run.